-Other operational capabilities that the Departments request include that the satellite-based service provider or carrier be able, by a date certain, to:
+Other operational capabilities that the Departments request include that the carrier/pico cell provider be able to:

-- (1) Expeditiously identify the verified location/seat number (if available) or relative location (i.e. forward or aft) of the user of a given broadband-enabled communications device on a given aircraft which has a communication in progress;24 - (2) Expeditiously identify all broadband-enabled communications device users on a given aircraft who have communications in progress to or with a
+- (1) Expeditiously identify the verified location/seat number (if available) or relative location (i.e. forward or aft) of the user of a given personal wireless telephone on a given aircraft which has a communication in progress;22 - (2) Expeditiously identify all personal wireless telephone users on a given aircraft who have communications in progress to or with a personal wireless

-Upon acquisition of any necessary lawful process (e.g. court order, search warrant, etc.) records of air-to-ground communications subject to the requirement of immediate law enforcement access should include, at a minimum, all communications processed during each domestic U.S. flight and each U.S. inbound and outbound international flight.
-These records of the air-to-ground satellite-based service provider or carrier need only be maintained for a 24-hour period following the termination of the flight in order to afford law enforcement a reasonable opportunity to secure lawful process to compel disclosure of the records before their destruction by the provider or carrier.
-The Departments note that satellite-based service providers and carriers that operate on a common carrier basis are already required to maintain toll records for a period of at least 18 months under the Commission's existing rules, see 47 C.F.R. § 42.6, but the additional requirement sought for these providers and carriers would include non-toll communication records as well.
+Upon acquisition of any necessary lawful process (e.g. court order, search warrant, etc.) records of air-to-ground calls subject to the requirement of immediate law enforcement access should include, at a minimum, all calls processed during each domestic U.S. flight and each U.S. inbound and outbound international flight.
+These records of the air-to-ground carrier/pico cell provider need only be maintained for a 24-hour period following the termination of the flight in order to afford law enforcement a reasonable opportunity to secure lawful process to compel disclosure of the records before their destruction by the carrier/pico cell provider.
+The Departments note that, as common carriers, air-to-ground service providers are already required to maintain toll records for a period of at least 18 months under the Commission's existing rules, see 47 C.F.R. § 42.6, but the additional requirement sought for air-to-ground providers would include non-toll call records as well.